onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The Moral Gradient

-Perhaps people have a god-shaped hole and want to believe in something, and so I merely ask of you to believe in the potential of something becoming real (and being subjected to falsification) and not simply to believe that something happened in the past
+God is a cooperation and coordination mechanism - we have a god shaped hole the god-shaped hole is a psychological adaptation Perhaps people have a god-shaped hole and want to believe in something, and so I merely ask of you to believe in the potential of something becoming real (and being subjected to falsification) and not simply to believe that something happened in the past

 Think what it means to make something falsifiable - it would need to be represented somehow through expression and ontologically integrated such that the signal from it would be extracted most efficiently